Skip to main content

 Top Grafana alternatives to consider in 2026

 Whether you want to create customized dashboards or set up alerts for yourself or your end users, Grafana is just one of the many choices.
-Here are some alternatives that fit any budget.
+Here are some alternatives that fit any budget, grouped by the job you're hiring them for.

 Luzmo - one of the best alternatives to Grafana for embedded analytics and data visualization